ghostinthecamera/IGCS-GITC/Cameras/Resident Evil 7/ReadMe.md

 About hotsampling support
 ==========================
 The game does support hotsampling.
-Using hotsampling or resizing the window while any visualisation is enabled has resulted in sporadic crashes so i would recommend disabling all visualisation before resizing (either through in game or hotsampling)

 Default Keybindings
 ====================